-2.1.
-Requirements
+2.1 Requirements

 - GNU make is MANDATORY in ALL Systems, even if you use a different compiler. - On all platforms zlib is now needed since the core uses it.
 If you don't have zlib, a stripped version is included with xmame.
-See: FAQ: Why do I get gz_open symbol not while compiling? and FAQ: Why do I get zlib.h not found? - You are encouraged to use a GNU development environment: gcc, gmake, GNU ar.
+See: 3.22 (FAQ: Why do I get gz\open symbol not while compiling?) and 3.23 (FAQ: Why do I get zlib.h not found?) - You are encouraged to use a GNU development environment: gcc, gmake, gnu- ar.
 Lots of problems are found due to the very permissive syntax in gcc, so if you use a strictly ANSI C compiler, you'll get lots of warnings, and if the version of xmame/xmess is not fully debugged, compilation errors. - Xmame compilation breaks when using egcs-1.1.x or gcc-2.95, use -fno-strict-aliasing to fix it. gcc-2.95.1 does work with -fstrict-aliasing, and gives a nice speed increase. - Xmame compilation also breaks when using Red Hat 7's latest (as of 16 January 2001) update for gcc.
 If you experience problems, please either downgrade your compiler to the one included on the Red Hat 7 CD-ROM, or try replacing "gcc" in the Makefile with "kgcc", which will invoke egcs-1.1.2.
-(But please see above about the -fstrict-aliasing flag.)
+(But please see above about the -fstrict-aliasingflag.)

-2.2.
-Follow these steps to compile xmame/xmess
+2.2 Follow these steps to compile xmame/xmess

-- 1. See Compile Notes for Specific Operating Systems for platform specific compiling information. - 2.
-See Display subsystem specific comments and notes for special display methods information. - 3.
+- 1. See 2.4 (Compile Notes for Specific Operating Systems) for platform specific compiling information. - 2.
+See 4 (Display subsystem specific comments and notes) for special display methods information. - 3.
 Download the xmame/xmess source files archive. - 4.
 Move the xmame/xmess source files archive to a suitable work directory.
 When you extract the archive, sub directories will be created under the work directory. - 5.
-Use bzcat and tar to decompress the archive.
-For example:

-'''

-bzcat xmame-0.81.1.tar.bz2 | tar xv

-'''
+Rename the source files archive so its extension is .gz, so that gzip doesn't complain.
+For example, change xmame-0.34b1.1.tgz to xmame-0.34b1.1.tar.gz - 6.
+Use gzip -d to uncompress the archive.
+For example, type:

+gzip -d xmame-0.34b1.1.tar.gz